opentk/opentk.net/index.md

 ### Help and Support

-If you have a question or want to know how to get started, check our extensive [FAQ](faq.html), or try [our tutorials](https://opentk.net/learn/index.html).
+If you have a question or want to know how to get started, check our extensive [FAQ](faq.html), or try our tutorials for [OpenTK 3](https://opentk.net/learn/index.html) and [OpenTK 4](https://github.com/opentk/LearnOpenTK).

 The OpenTK source code is available [on GitHub](https://github.com/opentk), and the latest build can be found [on Nuget](https://www.nuget.org/packages/OpenTK/).
 If you find a bug or defect, please let us know with a [GitHub issue](https://github.com/opentk/opentk/issues).